 To attract youth, Irving Shipbuilding participates in paid co-ops, summer internships and apprenticeships.
 Many of these young professionals have full-time offers in-hand before they graduate.

 Halifax Shipyard currently employs more than 300 apprentices, the most of any employer in Nova Scotia.
 The in-house Production Training and Development Department ensures each apprentice receives full scope of training in their trade.
 Apprentices are rotated throughout workstations to ensure they are developed in to well-rounded shipbuilders.

 The establishment of the Irving Shipbuilding Centre of Excellence at Nova Scotia Community College (NSCC) was designed to provide opportunities and support for Nova Scotians to find careers in shipbuilding, with a focus on underrepresented communities.
 This initiative has lead to training and employment opportunities for women, indigenous Canadians, and African Nova Scotians.

 And this is just the beginning.
 During peak construction of the next generation of Canadian Surface Combatants, Halifax Shipyard’s workforce will increase to more than 2,800 shipbuilders, providing further opportunities for Nova Scotia’s youth and young professionals to stay and grow their careers right here in Nova Scotia.

-To learn more about growing your career with Irving Shipbuilding, visiting ShipsForCanada.ca/Careers.
+To learn more about growing your career with Irving Shipbuilding, visit ShipsForCanada.ca/Careers.